Create Your First Tizen Wearable Web Watch Application

 Screen with a background color

-Showing the Current Time with W3C
+Show the current time with W3C

 To display the current time, use the CSS Transforms API in the app.js file to rotate the clock hand images: